 Drivers are supposed to provide an adequate amount of following distance between their vehicles and those that they are following on any road.
 The general rule is to leave at least two seconds of following distance on city streets and four seconds of following distance on highways should be provided.

-In Arizona, the driver of the rear vehicle is almost always assumed to be at fault in a rear-end collision due to failure to keep a reasonably safe distance from the vehicle ahead.
+In Phoenix, Arizona, the driver of the rear vehicle is almost always assumed to be at fault in a rear-end collision due to failure to keep a reasonably safe distance from the vehicle ahead.
 In most cases, the driver of the striking vehicle could be liable for damages if a driver gets hit while stopped at a red light, in a line of traffic or at a stop sign.
 The lead driver did nothing wrong to cause the crash.
 He or she was following the rules of the road.

 When your vehicle is hit from behind, there is not much the striking driver can argue about, especially if his or her vehicle has front-end damage and yours has rear-end damage.
 The rear driver could also be held liable if bad weather contributed to the crash.
 For example, if there was a thick layer of smoke or fog in the area that limited visibility, the driver may have needed to slow down to help prevent crashing into another vehicle.